cakephp/docs/en/views/themes.rst

 correct paths automatically.
 Like view files, if a file isn't in the theme folder, it will default to the main webroot folder::

-    //When in a theme with the name of 'purple_cupcake'
+    // When in a theme with the name of 'purple_cupcake'
     $this->Html->css('main.css');

-    //creates a path like
+    // creates a path like
     /purple_cupcake/css/main.css

     // and links to